A new building for the Liberation Museum

 The Shaded Dome is an innovative building concept, in which a network of steel cables, an inflated dome and a cover made out of hi-tech textiles come together to make an extremely flexible constructive volume possible.
 A free span of 60 meters, like Groesbeek requires, is no problem at all.
 The interior lay-out that allocates reception area, restaurant, cinema and commemoration room is completely free and flexible.
 In terms of costs and sustainability the Shaded Dome is a very efficient structure during both the construction period as well as during its lifecycle.

-The Shaded Dome to be constructed in Groesbeek will have the shape of an elongated dome of bright textile, in reference to the parachutes that filled the sky during Operation Market Garden.
+The Shaded Dome to be constructed in Groesbeek has the shape of an elongated dome of bright textile, in reference to the parachutes that filled the sky during Operation Market Garden.
 The shape also echoes the dome once designed by Croonen.
 The building, situated on an elevated plateau, will be slightly lifted, tilted and cut away on the side facing the valley.
 Offices and storage facilities will be built underground, so the that the restaurant offers a clear view of the valley from where the allied divisions once left for Germany.

 A part of the landscape